MathWorks Professor of Electrical Engineering and Computer Science; Department Head, EECS

 Prof. Ozdaglar is the department head of Electrical Engineering and Computer Science and the Deputy Dean of Academics for the MIT Stephen A. Schwarzman College of Computing.

-Since completing her graduate studies at MIT in 2003, Prof. Ozdaglar has been a faculty member in the Electrical Engineering and Computer Science Department at MIT.
-She is affiliated with LIDS and the Operations Research Center.
+Since completing her graduate studies at MIT in 2003, Prof. Ozdaglar has been a faculty member in EECS at MIT.
+She is affiliated with the Laboratory for Information & Decision Systems (LIDS) and the Operations Research Center (ORC).
 Her research focuses on problems that arise in the analysis and optimization of large-scale dynamic multi-agent networked systems including communication networks, transportation networks, and social and economic networks.

 Prof. Ozdaglar received her BS in electrical and electronics engineering (1996) from METU, and both her SM (1998) and PhD (2003) in electrical engineering and computer science from MIT.

 Her research areas include:

 - Nonlinear and convex optimization: theory and algorithms

 - Network economics: pricing and resource allocation games

 - Network optimization and control: wireless and wireline networks